dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/01-ai-fundamentals.md

 ### Reflection Exercise

+**Goal**: Compare AI outputs for creativity vs. accuracy.

-1. Choose a topic you are currently teaching.
+1.  **Topic Selection**: Choose a topic you are currently teaching (e.g., "Fire Safety" or "Python Basics").
-2. Write a prompt for an LLM to generate three different ways to introduce that topic.
+2.  **Prompt**: Ask an LLM (like ChatGPT or Claude) to: *"Generate three different creative analogies to explain [Topic] to a complete beginner."*
+3.  **Evaluate**:
-3. Evaluate the output: Which one is the most engaging?
-Did the model hallucinate any facts?
+    *   **Engagement**: Which analogy is the most "sticky" or memorable?
+    *   **Accuracy**: Did the analogy simplify the concept too much, introducing a misconception (hallucination)?
+    *   **Outcome**: Rewrite the best analogy to fix any inaccuracies.

 ---
 *References:*

 - EDUCAUSE (2025). *2025 Horizon Report: Teaching and Learning Edition*.
-- Malamed, C. (2025). *AI Tools for Instructional Designers*.
+- Malamed, C. (2025). *What AI Tools Are Instructional Designers Using?*.
 The eLearning Coach.
 - Mollick, E. (2024). *Co-Intelligence: Living and Working with AI*.
 Portfolio.
 - Moore, C. (2025). *Best AI Tools for Instructional Designers*.

+### What’s Next?
+Now that you understand the mechanics of the LLM engine, it’s time to learn how to drive it.
+In **[Chapter 2: Prompt Engineering](02-prompt-engineering.md)**, we will master the art and science of communicating with AI to get high-quality, pedagogically sound results every time.